 - 2 heavy pots - 6-8 quart capacity each, wire mesh strainer or cheesecloth, slotted spoon

 - Combine all soup ingredients in a large pot with 1 tbsp kosher salt (reserve the 2 tbsp chopped fresh dill for later).
 If you're salt sensitive, you can start with 2 tsp salt, however please note that for the saffron flavor to shine here, you do need salt in the mix.
 I really recommend 1 tbsp if you're not watching your salt intake.

 - Cover ingredients with 4 quarts (16 cups) water.
 Bring to a boil.

 - Reduce heat to a simmer (around medium heat).
-Let the stock cook for 60-90 minutes till the liquid reduces by a third and the stock is flavorful.
+Let the stock cook uncovered for 60-90 minutes until the liquid reduces by a third and the stock is flavorful.
 Note: the olive oil may taste strange in the beginning, but don't fret.
 As the stock slowly cooks the flavors will meld, and that olive oil will give the broth some much-needed richness and depth.